tomoiti/Currency-Converter-iOS/README.md

 # Currency-Converter-iOS
 iOS Studies

-Planning to use MVVM with ReactiveCocooa and AFNetworking.
+Planning to use MVVM with ReactiveCocoa Swfit and AFNetworking.